Veridise/yul2llvm/README.md

 ### testing pyul

-As of now, it is assumed that solc is installed on the local system.
-Please either install solc manually or try `pyul init`.
-After that, try:
+As of now, `curl` is used to run the existing tests for pyul.
+With that, run:
 ```
 (pyul) $  poetry run pytest
 ```